 After serving as BBC North America Editor, Justin Webb joined the team of presenters on Radio 4’s influential Today programme.
-He now interviews the great and the good and those making the day’s headlines - alongside Mishal Husain, Emma Barnett, Amol Rajan and Nick Robinson.
+He now interviews the great and the good and those making the day’s headlines - alongside Emma Barnett, Amol Rajan and Nick Robinson.

 Prior to his Washington posting Justin reported from Brussels as the BBC’s European Correspondent.
 He has also covered elections in Australia, a coup in the Maldives, the dying days of the Soviet empire, and Mafia trials in Italy.
 And as well as various overseas postings, he has anchored Breakfast News and The World Tonight.